Thresholding

 Now, it is your turn to practice.
 Suppose we want to use simple

-thresholding to select only the nuclei from the image
+thresholding to select only the tissue sections from the image

 :